tenstorrent/tt-metal/docs/source/libraries/tensor.rst

 Overview
 ========

-The TT Tensor library provides support for creation and manipulation of TT Tesnors.
+The TT Tensor library provides support for creation and manipulation of TT Tensors.

 This library is used by TT-Dispatch to represent tensors that can be sent to and received from TT-Metal platform.
 Operations in ttDNN library also utilize this library: operation take TT Tensors as inputs and return TT Tensors as outputs.